Our services include:-

-We engage with town planners, and where we believe they are making mistakes that will impact on our members, we campaign for changes – for example, use of blended steps in the Piece Hall. ((insert steps photo near here).
+We engage with town planners, and campaign for changes to improve the local environment for people with sight loss, highlighting difficulties for example, the use of blended steps in the Piece Hall.

-We publish a quarterly newsletter (INSERT LINK HERE) for all members, and supply local with it, so the people we work with know what activities are coming up
+We publish a quarterly newsletter for all members, and supply local with it, so the people we work with know what activities are coming up

 Get in touch

-We can provide services to people living in the Calderdale area.
-Whilst we will ask about your sight loss registration, you do not have to have this officially registered to access our services.
-We work closely with other professionals at Calderdale Council in local eye clinics.
+We provide services to people living throughout Calderdale.
+Whilst we will ask about your sight loss registration, you do not have to have to be officially registered to access our services.
+We work closely with other professionals at Calderdale Council and local eye clinics.
 You can ask them to refer you to our service, or alternatively, you can contact us.
-We are here to help, so let’s have a conversation.
+We are here to help, so please get in touch.